 In this section, we define the ANOVA approximation for the mixed basis.
-We follow the steps in [17].
-We start in Subsection 3.1 with defining the ANOVA decomposition, see [5, 12, 11, 6], in the way like [16, 17] through a series expansion, by using the mixed basis.
-Furthermore, we define analytic global sensitivity indices [24].
-In Subsection 3.2 we describe the procedure of ANOVA approximation [16, 17, 18], and we deduce a way to compute it numerically.
+We follow the steps in [21].
+We do this by writing a function as a series expansion and splitting it into parts.
+We than define sensitivity indices for the parts to determine how important they are and use them to truncate the series expansion.
+We start in Subsection 3.1 with defining the ANOVA decomposition, see [6, 15, 13, 8] and [16, Appendix A], in the way like [20, 21] through a series expansion.
+We apply this to our setting with the mixed basis.
+Furthermore, we define analytic global sensitivity indices [27, 28, 15].
+In Subsection 3.2 we describe the procedure of ANOVA approximation [20, 21, 22], and we deduce a way to compute it numerically.